 Today, most Passover-savvy homes have a special set of dishes, silverware, pots, pans and other utensils for Passover use only.
 If necessary, certain year-round utensils can be used—provided they are koshered for Passover.
 This gets rather complex—you’ll need to consult a competent rabbi about your particular utensils, but you can click here for the basic koshering procedures.

-Thoroughly clean and scour every part of the stove.
+Thoroughly clean and scour every part of the oven and stove.
 Heat the oven to the highest temperature possible for 1–2 hours.
 Heat the grates and the iron parts of the stove (and the elements, if electric) until they are red-hot.
 It is suggested that the oven and the stove top should be covered with aluminum foil afterwards for the duration of Passover.
+A self-cleaning oven should be run though a full cleaning cycle and may then be used (but no hot Passover foods or dishes should be placed on the glass door).

 Clean the oven thoroughly.
 Fill a completely clean container, that was not used for 24 hours, with water.
 Turn on the microwave and let it steam heavily.
 Turn it off and wipe out the inside.